Club Nouveau

 Club Nouveau (/nuːvoʊ/) is an American R&B group formed by record producer/performer Jay King in 1986 in Sacramento, California, following the breakup of the Timex Social Club.
-The group's name (French for "New Club") was changed from its original incarnation, "Jet Set", to capitalize on the breakup.
+The group's name (French for "Club New") was changed from its original incarnation, "Jet Set", to capitalize on the breakup.
 The group was signed by Warner Bros.
 Records, on which Club Nouveau released its first three albums.
-Club Nouveau's go-go version of Bill Withers's song "Lean on Me" won a Grammy award for Best R&B Song in 1987.
+Club Nouveau's go-go version of Bill Withers's song "Lean on Me" won a Grammy Award for Best R&B Song in 1987.